Related Web Pages

 See my two videos on Sanding: Video one and Video two.
 I discuss hand and disc sanding in them.
 I would also like to state that I no longer purchase the “red adalox” that I talk about in the video because Rio finally carries the sticky backed Aluminum Oxide discs.
 It’s not that I hate the paper backing but, I really dislike it.
 They don’t last long, tend to fall apart rather quickly and are ugly.
 It’s a personal problem.

-3M now carries a pretty full line of aluminum oxide sanding discs; ranging in grits from 180 to 1200.
-They come with a sticky back and are intended to be used with their mandrel, which is hard backed.
-I find the hard backing difficult to work with and really like the flexibility available with my method of using the PSA Quick Change Sanding Discs.
-The big difference between the two types of discs discussed is that one has a square-ish shaped brass hole for the mandrel and the other has none.
+3M now carries a pretty full line of aluminum oxide sanding discs (3m PSA Sanding Discs) ranging in grits from 180 to 1200.
+They come with a sticky back and are intended to be used with their mandrel, which is a firm, rubber backed mandrel.
+I find the hard backing difficult to work with because of its inflexibility and other reasons (see below).
+So, to make them more flexible and have a wide range of grits available, I’ve developed a method of using the PSA Quick Change Sanding Discs with the Moore’s Sanding Discs.

 Here’s the mandrel (close-up) for the Adalox and Moore’s disc.